SekiroRong/Carla_dataset_generator/README.md

 pip install  requirements.txt
 ```

+The project is based on **carla-0.9.12**, which can be download here: [CARLA 0.9.12 Release | CARLA Simulator](http://carla.org/2021/08/02/release-0.9.12/)

 ## Get Start

-All script you need to run is in the Usr folder.
+All script you need to run is in the Usr folder, and you can set most of the parameter in config.py

 ### Generate Raw Data

+1. Run the Carla Simulator First

-1. Run the automatic_control.py
+2. Run the automatic_control.py

-2. Then you should manully check the images which have been generated automatically in order to make the dataset clean, because the Carla Simulator makes some mistakes from time to time.
+3. Then you should manually check the images which have been generated automatically in order to make the dataset clean, because the Carla Simulator makes some mistakes from time to time.

-3. Run the kittiSynchronize.py to make sure that the dataset is generated normally.
+4. Run the kittiSynchronize.py to make sure that all parts of the dataset is generated synchronously.

-### Turn Raw Data into Train Data
+### Turn Raw Data into Train Data(Kitti format)

 1. Run the jpg2mp4.py

 ## Ountput Structure